Continuing Education Activity

 Technically, the procedure is performed under local anesthesia.
 As with any new procedure, it has a learning curve, which will lead to a decrease in the failure rate.
-The cannulation rate is usually around 90% that can reach 100% with time.
-The scope is very delicate with a diameter of 0.45 to 1.1 mm and is introduced after serial dilatation of the duct opening with serial dilatory probes (lacrimal probes can be used if specialized equipment is unavailable).
-Mammary ductal ectasia, single or multiple papillomata, complete duct occlusion can all be visualized and accurately diagnosed via this intraluminal examination.
+The cannulation rate is usually around 90% and can reach 100% with time.
+The scope is very delicate, with a diameter of 0.45 to 1.1 mm, and is introduced after serial dilatation of the duct opening with serial dilatory probes (lacrimal probes can be used if specialized equipment is unavailable).
+Mammary ductal ectasia, single or multiple papillomata, and complete duct occlusion can all be visualized and accurately diagnosed via this intraluminal examination.
 This investigation is gaining popularity and is expected to replace galactograms gradually.

 Minor complications can occur, such as local inflammation, which is self-limiting.

 Since the exact cause of MDE is still unknown, there is no specific treatment, and all treatments are aimed at symptom relief and excluding more malicious pathologies.